-where \(\varphi_{ij}\) is a random variable that may depend on the observed and unobserved characteristics of \(i\) and \(j\) and \(\epsilon_{ij}\) are independent of \(\varphi_{ij}\). \cite{kojevnikov2020LimitTheorems} measures the sparsity of the network with the conditional maximal expected neighbourhood size
+where \(\varphi_{ij}\) is a random variable that may depend on the observed and unobserved characteristics of \(i\) and \(j\), and \(\epsilon_{ij}\) is independent of \(\varphi_{ij}\). \cite{kojevnikov2020LimitTheorems} measures the sparsity of the network with the conditional maximal expected neighbourhood size

 which replaces the deterministic maximal neighbourhood size \(\eta_{m}\) in the case when the network is random.
-Such random network formation is relevant to empirical studies.
+This type of random network formation is relevant in empirical applications.
 In Section \ref{s2: conditional berbee}, we discuss how our results can be extended to allow for conditioning on the random generation of the network. \end{example}